openmrs/openmrs-contrib-rest-api-docs/Forms/forms.md

     Parameter | Type | Description
     --- | --- | ---
     *purge* | `Boolean` | The resource will be voided unless purge = ‘true’.
-Purging will attempt to irreversibly remove the concept name type from the system.
+Purging will attempt to irreversibly remove the form resource type from the system.
 Form resource types that have been used (i.e., are referenced from existing data) cannot be purged.

      ```console
         DELETE form/:target_form_uuid/resource/:target_form_resource_uuid